AlexeyMK/stripe-meteor/README.md

 A Meteor package containing Stripe.js (<https://stripe.com/docs/stripe.js>, direct copy of <https://js.stripe.com/v2/>), Stripe Checkout (<https://stripe.com/docs/checkout>, direct copy of <https://checkout.stripe.com/v2/checkout.js>), and Stripe for Node.js (<https://github.com/stripe/stripe-node>).

+**Note**: This fork is for the server component of the Stripe library only, in case that's all you needed.

 ## Usage

 ### Client